bulatdavletov/icons-synonyms-AI/README.md

 ```
 4. Build and run the plugin in Figma

-## API Key Security

-We take the security of API keys very seriously:

-1. Each user needs to provide their own OpenAI API key through the Settings page
-2. API keys are stored securely using Figma's clientStorage API, which keeps them only on the user's device
-3. Keys are never transmitted to servers other than directly to OpenAI for API calls
-4. The plugin validates API key formats before saving

 ## Using the Plugin

 1. Install the plugin from Figma Plugin Store